 He likes stargazing, reading sci-fi and learning traditional tunes on his fiddle.

 Jillian is a fellow at the Centre for Internet & Human Rights in Berlin and a founding member of the Deep Lab collective.
-She currently serves on the Board of Directors of Global Voices, the IFEX Council, and on the advisory boards of SMEX and R-Shief.
+She currently serves on the IFEX Council, the Open Tech Fund Advisory Council, and on the advisory board of SMEX.

 Jillian holds a BA in Sociology from Binghamton University, where—like a surprisingly large number of individuals in her field—she also studied theatre.
-She alternately resides in the Internet or on an airplane and can often be found blogging or tweeting, as @jilliancyork.
+She alternately resides in the Internet or on an airplane.